banditcpp/bandit/docs/runningtests.md

 By default, bandit uses colors to highlight the status of the current test run.
 In certain IDEs or when running tests in continuous integration environment, this may look ugly.
 By specifying `--no-color` you can tell bandit to stop using colors.

+## Tweaking the behavior

+### Exit on first error

+The option `--break-on-failure` exits bandit when the first error or failed test occurs.

+### Dry run

+The `--dry-run` option skips every test.
+In combination with `--reporter=spec`, this can be used to get a list of the available tests.